 APS shall serve all eligible K-12 students residing with their parent(s)/ court-approved legal guardian(s) in the city of Atlanta.
 In all cases where the question of interpretation of the law relative to residence is involved, the final decision shall rest with the Superintendent.
 Students must meet enrollment and age requirements as defined in state law.
 See Policy JBC.
 The Atlanta Public School System has established attendance zones for schools.
 Students must attend the school in their assigned attendance zone where their custodial parents/legal guardians reside unless they request and receive a transfer to enroll elsewhere.
+Rising 5th, 8th, 11th and 12th grade students who are affected by school rezoning decisions will be given the option of remaining at their present school through the last grade that school offers, where space is available and their parents agree to be responsible for student transportation.
+This option is also available to students attending K-8 schools.
+Except as provided by law or relevant authority, a student's option to remain at their present school after a rezoning may be revoked by the department managing student assignment, in consultation with the appropriate school personnel, if the student does not maintain system-established attendance, behavior and academic standards.

 A person who owns property in the city of Atlanta, but does not reside in the city of Atlanta, is not considered a resident.
 For more information about enrollment or if you are contemplating moving or a transfer, please call Student Assignment at 404-802-2233, visit your school, or visit the APS website at www.atlantapublicschools.us.

-Verification Of Residency
+Verification of Residency